sowmyakth/true_gal_colors/README.md

  Additional scripts are also included which were used to run the above scripts through batch jobs , for faster computation.
 Note: the script is written to be run on SLAC batch farm with LSF batch system.
 You might have to tweak it dependeing on how you run.

- 1.run_batch
+ 1. additional.py : Additional code to get list of seg ids, coadd images in multiple bands and convert weight map to rms map.
+ 2. run_batch_first.py : Script to run get_objects.py over all segments.
+ 3. run_batch_second.py : Script to run get_psf.py over all segments.
+ 4. run_batch_third.py : Script to run run_clean_seg.py  over all segments.
+ 5. run_clean_seg.py : Script tp run clean_pstamp.py over all pstamps for a given segment
+ 6. run_batch_third_again.py : Script to run clean_pstamp.py over all pstamps whose jobs failed.
+ 7. run_batch_fourth.py : Script to run get_cat_seg.py  over all segments.

+### Script:
-### Script: The script is run entirely in python.
-Make sure the following modules are loaded:
-galsim, numpy, astropy, asciidata, subprocess, os, scipy
+The script is run entirely in python.
+Make sure the following modules are loaded: galsim, numpy, astropy, asciidata, subprocess, os, scipy The detection and measuremnt is prformed with [SExtractor] <http://www.astromatic.net/software/sextractor>

 ## Output:
 Fits files with galaxy images (in multiple bands), files with psf images (in